 Right!
 The unicorns!
 In my haste to explain all the reasons mistakes are okay, I forgot to explain the unicorn element.
 In my bakery, the “unicorns” are the unexplainable things that went wrong.
 You followed the ingredient list properly, you mixed exactly to specifications, and you baked to the very second listed...only to have your creation turn out an utter failure.
 What went wrong?
 You did every single thing right!

 The unicorns went wrong.
 The humidity was too high, your yeast was one day too old, or the wind blew the wrong way and your apple pie caught an attitude.
 It’s unexpected and unexplainable - just like a unicorn.
-Shake your fist at the sky, should “Stupid unicorn magic!” laugh, and try again.
+Shake your fist at the sky, shout “Stupid unicorn magic!” and then laugh and try again.
 It’s okay.
 Maybe the next thing you bake will be a delicious mistake.
 But you’ll never know if you let the unicorns win.

 3 Golden Rules of Baking (aka flour is a diva)

 1. Never scoop your measuring cup directly into the flour.
 Use a spoon, fill up the measuring cup (don’t shake it!) and level it off with a knife.

 2. Once you’ve added liquid to flour, you’re on a time limit.
 Move fast and don’t over mix